 A life-long member of the Episcopal Cathedral of St. Philip in Atlanta, Hannah Kelly has a deep love and appreciation for the church.
 She graduated from Pace Academy with highest honors and went on to Duke University where she double majored in English and Computer Science and graduated with distinction.
 After an internship with CISCO, she chose to explore a call to ministry and a deeper knowledge of the church at Candler School of Theology at Emory University.
 Hannah will work for the next three years at Holy Innocents.
 She is excited to join us for service and hopes to meet and become friends with our parish.

 Melody joined the HIEC staff in May, 2005.
 As the first voice people encounter when calling HI, her focus is extending radical hospitality to all who contact Holy Innocents’.
 She is part of the Pastoral Care Team and supports clergy and lay pastoral groups and connections.

 Melody grew up in northwest Georgia and has lived in Atlanta nearly 30 years.
 She received a B.S. degree in Social Work from Brenau Women’s College in Gainesville.
 In her spare time, she enjoys exercising and taking fitness classes at the Y. She and her husband, Britt, live in Marietta, are members of Mt.
 Zion United Methodist Church, and have three grown children.

 Sally graduated with a BA in English from Wesleyan University and worked in advertising and public relations in New York and Boston before moving to Marietta in 1992.
-She is married to Scott and they have three children - Abby, a teacher in Brooklyn, Dylan - a student at GCSU, and Anna - at SCAD.
-She enjoys reading, running, cooking and spending time with her family and two golden retrievers.
+Sally taught second grade at The Walker School for ten years before joining Holy Innocents in 2013.
+She and her husband Scott have three adult children, as well as a son-in-law.
+Sally enjoys reading, running, cooking, and spending time with her family and cat.